Eclipse cycle: Repetition of solar eclipses

-These conditions are related with the three periods of the Moon's orbital motion, viz. the synodic month, anomalistic month and draconic month.
-In other words, a particular eclipse will be repeated only if the Moon will complete roughly an integer number of synodic, draconic, and anomalistic periods (223, 242, and 239) and the Earth-Sun-Moon geometry will be nearly identical to that eclipse.
+These conditions are related to the three periods of the Moon's orbital motion, viz. the synodic month, anomalistic month and draconic month, and to the anomalistic year.
+In other words, a particular eclipse will be repeated only if the Moon will complete roughly an integer number of synodic, draconic, and anomalistic periods and the Earth-Sun-Moon geometry will be nearly identical.
 The Moon will be at the same node and the same distance from the Earth.
-Gamma changes monotonically throughout any single Saros series.
+This happens after the period called the saros.
+Gamma (how far the Moon is north or south of the ecliptic during an eclipse) changes monotonically throughout any single saros series.
 The change in gamma is larger when Earth is near its aphelion (June to July) than when it is near perihelion (December to January).
 When the Earth is near its average distance (March to April or September to October), the change in gamma is average.

 Repetition of lunar eclipses

 For the repetition of a lunar eclipse, the geometric alignment of the Moon, Earth and Sun, as well as some parameters of the lunar orbit should be repeated.
 The following parameters and criteria must be repeated for the repetition of a lunar eclipse: